pkgxdev/pkgx/docs/run/anywhere/scripts.md

 ```

 {% hint style="info" %}
-Using `env` to invoke `tea` is typical for tools that have no POSIX location.
+Using `env` to invoke `pkgx` is typical for tools that have no POSIX location.

 The `-S` parameter is required to pass multiple arguments.
 {% endhint %}